Why Accessibility? Motivating Learners To Bring About Change

-Few developers would create a web page that will only work in a particular web browser, such as Internet Explorer.
+Few developers would create a web page that will only work in one particular web browser.
 Despite the fact that one browser may maintain a predominant browser market share, one usually wouldn't design a page that won't work for users of other web browsers.
 Ask your training participants if they would design content that would only exclude 10% of their potential audience.
 The answer will be "no".
 Why?
 Most people want their content to be accessible to as many people as possible, regardless of the browser they may be using.

 When discussing web accessibility, many people argue that it is not worth their time or money to implement accessibility because they are dealing with such a small percentage of their potential audience.
-However, in the 2000 U.S. census, nearly 20% of the population reported a disability of some type.
-Yes, 20%.
-That is 1 in 5 people.
-No less than around 9% of the population has a disability that directly impacts computer use.
+However, in the 2010 U.S. census, nearly 20% of the population reported a disability of some type.
+Yes, 20% – 1 in 5 people.
+Around 9% of the population has a disability that directly impacts computer or internet use.
 Though a large portion of these disabilities may be attributed to age related processes, the implications are enormous.
-No sensible person could make an ethical (or economical) argument for potentially excluding 20% of their audience.
+No sensible person could make an ethical (or economical) argument for potentially excluding a portion of their audience.

 Legal and Standards-based Motivations

 Both laws and standards are driving forces for people to design accessibly.
 Regardless of the laws and standards that may be applicable in specific situations, it's important to understand why they motivate people.

 In many cases, businesses, institutions, or government bodies may feel legal pressure to make their content accessible.
-In the U.S., the advent of Section 508 of the Rehabilitation Act has sent government institutions and organizations scrambling to ensure they meet the specific regulations.
-Though there is much left to do to allow individuals with disabilities access to online government services, the legal pressure and the possibility of complaints or lawsuits has brought about tremendous change in U.S. government web sites.
+In the U.S., Section 508 of the Rehabilitation Act has motivated government institutions and organizations to ensure they meet these specific regulations.
+The Americans with Disabilities Act and similar international laws ensure equal access to online information.
+Though there is much left to do to allow individuals with disabilities access to online government services, the legal pressure and the possibility of complaints or lawsuits has brought about tremendous change in U.S. web sites.